kaltura/DeveloperPortalDocs/documentation/player-sdk/ChromeCast-Android.md

     }
 	```
-	When devices are in range you'll get notification to add device to your list.
+	When devices are in range, you'll get a notification to add the device to your list.
-	Once user clicked on the button you should show the device list and send the selected device using the `connectDevice(mRouterInfos.get(item).getRouterId())` function.
+	when the end user clicks the button, you should show the device list and send the selected device using the `connectDevice(mRouterInfos.get(item).getRouterId())` function.
 	Code example:

 ```java